Rotary Club of Hebden Bridge

-We do not collect information from children under 16’s.
+We do not collect information from under 16’s.

 In the course of our legitimate business activities, there may be a need for us to share, or give access to, your personal data to third parties that provide us with services or host our applications/software that you may access, for instance:

-We will never commercially sell or share your personal data to anyone else.
+We will never commercially sell your personal data to anyone else.

 We will only ever share your personal data in other circumstances, not listed above, if we have your explicit and informed consent at the time of collection.
 However, we may need to disclose your details if required to the police, other agencies, for example HMRC, regulatory bodies or our legal advisors.